wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

       BTW Vault has <a target="_blank" href="https://developer.hashicorp.com/vault/docs/secrets">other Secret Engines</a> to handle other types of secrets not demonstrated by this sample program, such as generation of SSH certificates, X.509 certificates for SSL/TLS, etc.

-   * <strong>secure-service</strong> - a simulated 3rd party (mock) service <tt>docker-entrypoint</tt> that responds to calls authenticated by a static API key sent as the value to the <strong>X-Vault-Token</strong> HTTP header of the call.
-The response is 200 from GET & LIST and 204 from POST, PUT, DELETE.
+   * <strong>secure-service</strong> - a simulated 3rd party (mock) service <tt>docker-entrypoint</tt> that responds to calls authenticated by a static API key sent as the value of the <tt><strong>X-Vault-Token</strong></tt> HTTP header in each REST API call.
+The expected response is 200 from GET & LIST and 204 from POST, PUT, DELETE.

    * <strong>database</strong>, from <tt>docker-entrypoint.s</tt>, contains SQL to 1- create the database, 2- populate with data, 3- define roles